-- (i) Sigma 150 car specification - a.
-A year 2014 onwards Academy specification car may compete in this sub-class, with any or all the modifications that are applied to an Academy specification car to meet the current or previous Caterham 310R Championship Regulations - (ii) Sigma 150 (Sigmax) car specification - a.
-The base engine is a Caterham Academy Ford Sigma production engine 2008 to 2013, built in accordance with the factory technical manual, upgraded and including a lightened flywheel

-- to the specification of The Caterham Supersport Championship.
-It is permitted to use the upgraded Ford Sigma engine with a standard flywheel. - b.
-It is permitted to use either the cold air inlet kit or the standard air inlet filter, Caterham part number 36E073A, in its standard location. - c.
-It is permitted to fit an oil sump windage tray, Caterham part number 30E504B - d.
-Choice of spark plug is free. - (iii) Sigma 150 (Mega) car specification - a.
-Cars must confirm to the Mega Graduates specification from 2019, or to the SigMax (Rover) class specification of 2021.
+- (i) Sigmax Class Specification - a.
+The base engine is a Caterham Academy Ford Sigma production engine 2008 to 2013, built in accordance with the factory technical manual, upgraded and including a lightened flywheel to the specification of The Caterham Supersport Championship.
+It is permitted to use the upgraded Ford Sigma engine with a standard flywheel. - (ii) It is permitted to use either the cold air inlet kit or the standard air inlet filter, Caterham part number 36E073A, in its standard location. - (iii) It is permitted to fit an oil sump windage tray, Caterham part number 30E504B - (iv) Choice of spark plug is free. - (v) Former Mega-Graduate specification cars are also allowed in Sigmax class, and items (i) to (iv) above do not apply to them.